Chinese Border Authorities Forcing Surveillance Malware onto Tourists’ Phones – What Does this Mean for Organizational Data Security?

-The Uighur population living in Xinjiang live under the constant gaze of aggressive security measures including facial recognition systems, CCTV, and physical searches by the Chinese government.
+The Uighur population living in Xinjiang live under the constant gaze of aggressive security measures.
+These include facial recognition systems, CCTV, and physical searches by the Chinese government.
 Now we know that this hostile style of policing and surveillance has extended to foreigners too.
-It is believed that the files the authorities are looking for include Islamic extremist content but innocuous Islamic materials and ordinary communications are also logged by the app.
+It is believed that the files the authorities are looking for include Islamic extremist content.
+However, innocuous Islamic materials and ordinary communications are also logged by the app.

 Screenshot of the app on the Android homescreen